JBielanski/CCDCiel_Scripts/README.md

    - 'CALCULATE' [default] calculate focuser position for all filters in filter wheel and store in database
    - 'READ'      read configuration for focuser and filters from database
    - 'RESET'     reset focuser position to 0, set first filter in filters wheel, reomove all offsets for filters
+- allow to select focus method:
+   - 'AUTO' [DEFAULT] can move to focus star
+   - 'INPLACE' perform autofocus in current position
+- allow to provide reference/current filter name (for CCDCiel older than 0.9.92-3829) as parameter

 Requirements:
 ## Supports for OFFSETS in scripts is new in CCDCiel and needs:
 ## CCDCiel 0.9.92-3829 or newer: https://vega.ap-i.net/pub/ccdciel/daily_build/
+## For older vesion script works differently for READ mode and disable all operation in script which try to modify offsets in CCDCiel

 Script use the CCDciel JSON-RPC interface.
 For more information and reference of the available methods see: